Dr. Betsy Barre

 CAT Responsibilities: Her primary responsibilities include individualized faculty support such as consultations, student feedback collection, and observations as well as CAT programming including, reading discussions, learning communities, and course design institutes.

 657 Z. Smith Reynolds Library

-CAT Responsibilities: In this inaugural role, Karen will develop and manage the educational research program; lead collaborative efforts to evaluate the effectiveness of CAT programming; and support educational research throughout the institution.
-She will also teach undergraduate courses as a jointly appointed Part-Time Professor of Psychology.
+CAT Responsibilities: Karen develops and manages the educational research program; leads collaborative efforts to evaluate the effectiveness of CAT programming; and supports educational research throughout the institution.
+She also teaches undergraduate courses as a jointly appointed Part-Time Professor of Psychology.

 Dr. Anita McCauley

 Anita McCauley has been part of the Wake Forest community since 1997.
 She obtained her Ph.D. in Neurobiology from Wake Forest University in 2002.
 She then spent 15 years as a member of the Wake Forest Biology department, serving as the Director of Microscopy from 2002-2012, and teaching graduate and undergraduate courses in microscopy, physiology, and neuroscience.
 In 2017, Anita began in her current role as an Assistant Director in the Center for the Advancement of Teaching, with a focus on Curriculum Design and STEM Programming.